MIL-STD-1553: Cabling

-The industry has standardized the cable type as a twinax cable with a characteristic impedance of 78 ohms, which is almost the midpoint of the specification range of 70 to 85 ohms.
+The industry has standardized the cable type as a twinax cable with a characteristic impedance of 78 Ω, which is almost the midpoint of the specification range of 70 Ω.

 MIL-STD-1553B does not specify the length of the cable.
 However, the maximum length of cable is directly related to the gauge of the cable conductor and time delay of the transmitted signal.
 A smaller conductor attenuates the signal more than a larger conductor.
-Typical propagation delay for a 1553B cable is 1.6 nanoseconds per foot.
-Thus, the end-to-end 100 ft would have a 160 nanosecond propagation delay, which is equal to the average rise time of a 1553B signal.
+Typical propagation delay for a 1553B cable is 1.6 ft.
+Thus, the end-to-end 100 ft bus would have a 160 ns propagation delay, which is equal to the average rise time of a 1553B signal.
 According to MIL-HDBK-1553A, when a signal's propagation delay time is more than 50% of the rise or fall time, it is necessary to consider transmission line effects.
 This delay time is proportional to the distance propagated.
 Also, consideration must be given to the actual distance between the transmitter and receiver, and the individual waveform characteristics of the transmitters and receivers.

 MIL-STD-1553B specifies that the longest stub length is 20 ft for transformer coupled stubs, but can be exceeded.
 With no stubs attached, the main bus looks like an infinite length transmission line with no disturbing reflections.
 When a stub is added, the bus is loaded and a mismatch occurs with resulting reflections.
 The degree of mismatch and signal distortion due to reflections are a function of the impedance presented by the stub and terminal input impedance.
 To minimize signal distortion, it is desirable that the stub maintain high impedance.
 This impedance is reflected back to the bus.
 At the same time, however, the impedance must be kept low so that adequate signal power will be delivered to the receiving end.
 Therefore, a tradeoff between these conflicting requirements is necessary to achieve the specified signal-to-noise ratio and system error rate performance (for more information, refer to MIL-HDBK-1553A).